 A. Diamond grind the HMA surface in accordance with the requirements as stated in subsections 603.03.A.4 and 603.03.C of the Standard Specifications for Construction.
-Do not impair surface drainage or create any areas that allow water to pond
+Do not impair surface drainage or create any areas that allow water to pond.

 B. Fine Tooth Milling.
-Provide equipment that consistently mills the HMA surface in one or more passes to the required grade or cross section with the required uniform textured surface.
+Furnish equipment that consistently mills the HMA surface in one or more passes to the required grade or cross section with the required uniform textured surface.
 Do not impair surface drainage or create any areas that allow water to pond.
 Use equipment that will not cause damage to the underlying surface of the pavement.
-To remove residue and excess water, provide vacuum equipment that extracts the milled material and excess water from the pavement and prevents dust from escaping into the air.
+To remove residue and excess water, furnish vacuum equipment that extracts the milled material and excess water from the pavement and prevents dust from escaping into the air.

-Provide machines equipped with the following:
+Furnish machines equipped with the following:

-- (1) Automatically controlled and activated cutting drums, - (2) Grade reference and transverse slope control capabilities, and - (3) Cutting drums with teeth spacing at a maximum 5/16 inch (8 mm).
+- (1) Automatically controlled and activated cutting drums, - (2) Grade reference and transverse slope control capabilities, - (3) Cutting drums with teeth spacing at a maximum 5/16 inch, and - (4) Built-in automatic grade averaging control.

 Mill HMA pavement in the longitudinal direction beginning and ending at lines perpendicular to the pavement centerline.
-Ensure the milled surface has a mean texture depth of at least 0.03 inches, in accordance with ASTM E965.
+Ensure the milled surface has a mean texture depth of at least 0.03 inches and a maximum 0.06 inches, in accordance with ASTM E965.